 Treat Children with Special Needs

-Pediatric dentists have experience in providing special needs dentists will understand these issues and do their best to customize treatment to the patient..
+Pediatric dentists have experience in providing.
 For example, a child with autism may be upset to have their routine changed by a trip to the dentist or become over stimulated by unfamiliar noises.
-Our
+A children’s dentist will understand these issues and do their best to customize treatment to the patient.

 Treat Difficulties with Teeth Development

 Brett Kingma DDS and Grady Randall DDS at Mitten Kids Dentistry are dedicated to helping patients maintain healthy baby teeth through childhood.
-If you are interested in setting up your with our Grand Rapids pediatric dentists, call us at 616.942.9840.
+If you are interested in setting up your call us at (616) 942-9840.with our ,